HL7/cgm/input/pagecontent/index.md

     * "Data Scopes" listed above
     * `offline_access`
   * If using *user*-level authorization at submission time
-    * "Data Scopes" listed above, with level of `user/`
+    * "Data Scopes" listed above, with the level of `user/`
     * `offline_access`
   * If using *system*-level authorization at submission time
-    * "Data Scopes" listed above, with level of `system/`
+    * "Data Scopes" listed above, with the level of `system/`
     * No need for `offline_access` because short-lived access tokens are available at any time via client credentials grant

 ### CGM Data Submission: Bundles